rubyforgood/human-essentials/README.md

 ## 🌟 Impact

-Human Essentials serves over X organizations across the United States at **no cost to them**.
-It has managed Y number of distributions to Z number of families.
-Our team is in partnership with the [National Diaper Bank Network (NDBN)](https://nationaldiaperbanknetwork.org/) and can be found in their annual conference that brings T number of non-profit organizations that distribute essential products to people.
+Human Essentials has over 200 registered banks across the United States at **no cost to them**.
+It is currently helping over **3 million children** receive diapers and over **400k period supply recipients** receive period supplies.
+Our team is in partnership with the [National Diaper Bank Network (NDBN)](https://nationaldiaperbanknetwork.org/) and can be found in their annual conference that brings numerous of non-profit organizations that distribute essential products to people.

 **We are proud of our achievements up to date but there is much more to do!
 This is where you come in...**